Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-The compiler knows `value` is a `String` inside the `if` block.
+- The compiler knows `value` is a `String` inside the `if` block.

-It is especially helpful in Android when handling `Any?` from UI or
+- It is especially helpful when handling `Any?` from UI or network layers.
-network layers.

 ---

 ## What is a higher-order function?

--   A higher-order function takes another function as a parameter or
-    returns a function.
+- A higher-order function takes another function as a parameter or returns a function.
+- Collection APIs such as `map`, `filter`, and `fold` heavily use higher-order functions.

 ```kotlin
 fun execute(block: () -> Unit) {